 Bridging the divide between any culture’s history and current events cannot be fully understood from a single vantage point.
-Taking your anthropology studies abroad means starting a personal journey of discovery into what is true about a culture rather than relying on what is presented in politics, media, or books.
+Taking your anthropology studies abroad means starting a personal journey of discovery into what is true about a culture.
 It gives you the chance to see how people in other cultures translate local history and meanings to shape their current world.

-- Conduct field work in high mountain deserts, record oral histories in remote villages, or discover the symbolic meanings of artifacts held in museum collections
+- Hone your ethnographic skills by observing and participating in local culture, or discover the symbolic meanings of artifacts held in museum collections

 - Study the socio-economic impact of tourism on indigenous communities